Noel Tovey: LGBTQ+ advocacy

 Tovey was openly gay and spoke out for the rights of LGBT elders.
-In 1951, he was imprisoned for homosexual acts in Pentridge prison.
+In 1951, he was imprisoned in Pentridge prison for homosexual acts.

 Awards and honours

 In June 2010 Tovey was recognised for his contribution to the LGBTQ community with the {also} Foundation's Lifetime Achievement Award.
 In 2015, he was made a member of the Order of Australia inducted into the Victorian Aboriginal Honour Roll.

 Personal life and death

 Tovey married Barbara Hickling and in 1961 they had a daughter, Felicity, who died in 2005.
 While living in London, he met his partner David Sarel, who died from an AIDS-related illness in 1986.